alex-r89/go-leetcode-framework/README.md

 cd go-leetcode-framework

 # 2. Create a new folder for the problem
-mkdir 1-two-sum
+mkdir your_challenge_name
-cd 1-two-sum

 # 3. Generate a test file (also creates the solution file if missing)
-gotests -all -w -parallel .
+gotests -all -w -parallel your_challenge_name

 # 4. Open the test file and:
 #    - Use your editor to expand the generated test struct (VSCode: cmd + .)